Reading Comprehension

 Another bad habit that dyslexic readers resort to is memorizing words as a strategy for reading unfamiliar words they come across.
 Although it might seem like a good idea in theory, this method is simply too laborious for most readers.
 According to Merriam Webster, there are over one million words in the English language!
 As you can see, that’s a lot of words to memorize.

 Kids who try to memorize words as a strategy to decode spend too much time searching their memory banks for the appropriate word.
 Just like guessing at words, they often choose the wrong word.
-This affects comprehension in a negative way, because wrong words equate to wrong meanings.
+This affects reading comprehension in a negative way, because wrong words equate to wrong means.

 Even though kids with dyslexia struggle with language, they often have high vocabularies.
 This is why it’s so tempting for them to want to memorize words!
 But there are simply too many words to choose from.